 Try It Yourself

-Next time you use ChatGPT or another AI assistant, try the Gen Z approach.
+Next time you open ChatGPT or another AI assistant, try the Gen Z approach.
 Have a conversation instead of asking single questions.
 Be specific about what you want.
 Push back when the response isn’t right.
 See if it changes your results.

 Leave a Reply